hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/51__shrImallalitAlAlitaH.md

 > in vAsanakShaya.
 >

-​If you understand limitations regarding GYAna, my case is still strong.
+If you understand limitations regarding GYAna, my case is still strong.
 To add, vAsanAxaya is not result of samAdhi, it just helps them suppress.
-The eradication is brought by practicing shubhavAsanA and finding faults.
-​kAraNa means asAdhAraNakAraNa, whenever we talk.
+The eradication is brought by practicing shubhavAsanA and finding faults. kAraNa means asAdhAraNakAraNa, whenever we talk.

 My argument, ergo, was that even if one who has studied these claims the
 > anubhava of whatever Ramana Maharshi claimed, another cannot prove that.
 > That is, another can still entertain doubt that you do.
 >
-​

 In case of shAstraGYA, if the person has studied mImAMsA to ascertain validity of veda-s and then vedAnta(definitely according to advaita-sampradAya) to ascertain the meaning as aikya, there is nothing left to cause doubt. pramANa doesn't expect your inclination towards it.
-​

 > The only benefit of doubt you would give is that since he studied
 > shAstras, maybe he really knows.
 >

-​If study doesn't generate knowledge, then what does?
+If study doesn't generate knowledge, then what does?
 Not studying and some peculiar shock!?
 We are talking of kAraNa, which itself is kAryaniyatapUrvavR^itti.
-If you think knowledge can't be gained by study, then you must not study yourself and try to get some shock which again is not in your control.​
+If you think knowledge can't be gained by study, then you must not study yourself and try to get some shock which again is not in your control.

 BTW, if a person has some means, it's not a small thing to lead us to decisions.
 Compare it with the case of person who claims that he has gained